repojun/AeroCord/README.md

 ## ⚠️ Turn on hardware acceleration if you experience any performance issues.

+## You must be in dark mode for this theme to look proper

 ## Please document what classes you are using if you make a change, use the current comments as boilerplate

 ## Screenshots